SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/firmware/smol-compiling-firmware.md

 **Pogo Pin Test Clip (1.5mm Pitch, 4P, Single Row):** <a href="https://www.aliexpress.us/item/3256805646654844.html">https://www.aliexpress.us/item/3256805646654844.html</a>

-**Note:** This clip is designed exclusively for SuperMini.
+**Note:** This clip is designed exclusively for ProMicro.
 While there are less expensive clips available, they do not convert the pins from a 1.5mm pitch to a 2.54mm pitch suitable for Dupont wires.

 ## Links